 The first step is to get hold of the original power supply and take a look at the label, as this lists most of the information you will need in order to assess whether a replacement is available.

-Using this information, you can see that the PSU label shown here is for a 12V DC supply, 1A, wired centre positive.
+Using this information, you can see that the PSU label shown here is for a 12V DC supply, 100mA, wired centre negative.

 In addition to this information, we will also need to know the size of the connector plug on your existing supply.
 There is no standard formula for plug sizes.
 For example, a 12V supply does not come with one specific diameter plug and a 24V with another.
 This means you will need to measure the inside diameter of the plug.
 [WARNING: unplug the power supply from the mains before making any attempt at measurements.]
 This is a critical measurement and tolerances are extremely fine.
 For example, the two most popular sizes 2.1mm and 2.5mm differ by just 0.4mm.
 A Vernier caliper is best for measurement or to guarantee the right size, send your existing psu to us.